MicrosoftDocs/entra-docs/docs/external-id/customers/concept-supported-features-customers.md

 ## Identity providers and authentication methods

- The following table compares the [identity providers](../identity-providers.md) available in both workforce and external tenants.
-It also outlines the methods for primary authentication and multifactor authentication (MFA).
+ The following table compares [identity providers](../identity-providers.md) and methods for primary authentication and multifactor authentication (MFA) in workforce and external tenants.

 |Feature  |Workforce tenant  | External tenant |
 |---------|---------|---------|